 We descended the wall at the same stair and walked to Rua Nova to get a bite to eat.
 We grabbed a table outside Breoghan.

 Unfortunately they didn't serve lunch, but we did get some tapas.
-We enjoyed the popular Mahout beer with bites of layered and roasted potato, in a crust, maybe with some scrambled egg at the bottom.
+We enjoyed the popular Mahou beer with bites of layered and roasted potato, in a crust, maybe with some scrambled egg at the bottom.

 And I finally learned what was the Russian salad I had been seeing on menus everywhere.
 Apparently it's a well-known thing, but I had never heard of it or had it before.
 It's a potato salad that includes egg, pickle, peas, and often meat like chicken or ham.
 This one had tuna and I liked it.
 In fact, maybe I should make it for myself sometime.